-Quality brake pads by a trusted name in the automotive industry.
-Fits numerous makes/models.
+Quality brake pads by a trusted name.
+Fits many makes and models.
 Earns rave reviews from mechanics and gearheads who find them to be quiet, stable, and long-wearing.

-Some issues with the clips not fitting properly and with missing hardware upon arrival, but otherwise many satisfied customers.
+Some issues with the clips not fitting properly.
+A few arrive missing hardware.

-A fast-stopping, low-cost set that is very easy to install.
+A fast-stopping, low-cost set of brake pads that is very easy to install.
 Boasts multi-layer design with rubber core shims that result in quiet performance.

-Missing parts such as clips and sensors have been reported.
-A few sets didn't fit as expected, but most customers had no issues.
+Missing parts such as clips and sensors reported.
+A few sets didn't fit as expected.

 A well-made ceramic brake pad that works quietly once broken in with no noticeable vibration.
 Smooth-stopping with normal driving.
 Installation is straightforward.

-Fit may be a problem, especially for some owners of older Honda models.
+Fit may be a problem for older Honda models.
 Some dust and noise during break-in period.

-Great qualities for performance vehicle enthusiasts, including high-temp compound materials that hold up to wear, reliable braking power under most conditions, and easy-to-install design.
+Best for performance vehicles, with high-temp compound materials that hold up well.
+Provide reliable braking power under most conditions.
+Easy to install.

 A lot to offer for a reasonable price – good bite, consistently smooth stops during pad life, and low brake dust build-up.
 They are also easy to install.